 A close second for my favourite wine events in Niagara is the Niagara Icewine Festival.
 Two blocks in the picturesque downtown area of Niagara-on-the-Lake is transformed into a gorgeous winter wonderland.
 Enjoy icewine from a number of Niagara wineries for two weekends in January.
 It’s really a great event and I highly recommend checking it out.
 Take a look at my post for more information about the Niagara Icewine Festival!

-Looking to Make a Weekend of It?
+Looking to Make It a Weekend in Niagara?

 The Niagara Region has so much to offer that it’s easy to fill up your day for a full weekend getaway.
 If you don’t want to drink wine all the time (no judgement if you do!), there are plenty of other things to do in Niagara!